 How to Check Your SIM Ownership Status

 To check your SIM ownership status, you can visit the customer service center of your mobile network operator and ask them to provide you with the information.
-Alternatively, you can also check it online through the operator’s website or mobile app by logging in with your account credentials.
+Alternatively, you can check it online through the operator’s website or mobile app by logging in with your account credentials.

-The all-network database introduced in 2023 is a significant step towards ensuring accurate SIM ownership data and preventing any misuse of SIM cards.
+The all-network database introduced in 2023 is a significant step towards ensuring accurate SIM ownership data and preventing misuse of SIM cards.
 It is the responsibility of both the mobile network operators and the customers to ensure that accurate SIM ownership data is maintained.